 In addition to the University commencement ceremony, nursing students also have the honor of participating in the Nursing Pinning Ceremony held the Thursday immediately preceding the University commencement.
 The ceremony itself is steeped in tradition where the nursing graduates, dressed in white uniforms, are presented with the school's nursing pin.
 Candles or lamps are lit and the Nurse's Pledge is recited.
 The ceremony usually takes place in a church setting and the event is shared with the student's family, friends, and loved ones.
-Participation in this time-honored tradition is optional but all students who participate must follow current dress code policies.
 Dress requirements will be relayed to senior nursing students by the spring semester of their senior year.